Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: Kinetic simulations of firehose-susceptible high- plasmas

 To characterise the departures from bi-Maxwellian distribution functions more carefully -- and thereby identify the subtle differences between the Alfv\'en-enabling and Alfv\'en-inhibiting states -- it is helpful to define one-dimensional distribution functions: the distribution function integrated over perpendicular and parallel velocities, $f(v_\parallel) \equiv \int_{0}^{\infty} \rmd v_{\perp} v_{\perp}\, f$ and $f(v_\perp) \equiv \int_{-\infty}^{\infty} \rmd v_{\|}\, f$, respectively.
 The clearest non-bi-Maxwellian feature in the nonlinear phase of both states (figures~\ref{fig:sims_dist_AE}$(d)$ and~\ref{fig:sims_dist_AI}$(d)$) and in saturation (figures~\ref{fig:sims_dist_AE}$(f)$ and \ref{fig:sims_dist_AI}$(f)$) is the comparatively more pronounced anisotropy of the distribution function at subthermal velocities.
-But the main difference between the two states is the distribution function of ions with suprathermal velocities: in the Alfv\'en-inhibiting state (figure~\ref{fig:sims_dist_AI}$(f)$), the distribution function is quasi-isotropic for all velocities $|v_{\|}| \gtrsim 1.25 v_{\mathrm{th}i}$, whereas in the Alfv\'en-enabling state (figure \ref{fig:sims_dist_AE}$(f)$), a significant anisotropy is retained at specific velocities that evolve periodically as a function of time.
+But the main difference between the two states is the distribution function of ions with suprathermal velocities: in the Alfv\'en-inhibiting state (figure~\ref{fig:sims_dist_AI}$(f)$), the distribution function is quasi-isotropic for all velocities $|v_{\|}| \gtrsim 1.25 v_{\mathrm{th}i}$, whereas in the Alfv\'en-enabling state (figure \ref{fig:sims_dist_AE}$(f)$), a significant anisotropy is retained at specific velocities that evolve periodically as a function of time\footnote{{ In $\beta_i \gtrsim 1$ firehose-unstable plasma,~\citet{Matteini_2006} observed the development of power-law tails at suprathermal velocities.
+We do not observe the development of such tails in our (comparatively much larger $\beta_i$) simulations; the distribution function remains quasi-Maxwellian.}}.
 The difference is challenging to discern from the distribution functions themselves, but can be more clearly seen by comparing the pitch-angle gradient of the distribution function (see figure~\ref{fig:sims_dist_pitchangle_grad}).

 Row~$(a)$ of figure~\ref{fig:sims_dist_pitchangle_grad} demonstrates that in the nonlinear and saturation phases of the Alfv\'en-enabling state, the pitch-angle gradient of the ion distribution is not close to zero for $|v_{\|}| \gtrsim 1.75 v_{\mathrm{th}i}$, whereas the opposite is true for the Alfv\'en-inhibiting state.
 These features of the distribution function are directly related to properties of the effective collision operator associated with the firehose fluctuations (see section~\ref{sec:collisionality}).